 In the remainder of this piece, we would like to subject these arguments to empirical scrutiny by articulating what we do know about existing public financing programs.
-First, existing public funding programs have a non-positive impact on citizen perceptions of government and citizen participation in government.
-In a recent article in the Election Law Journal, we conduct a large-n statistical analysis and find a modest negative effect of these programs (Primo and Milyo 2006a).
-Moreover, we find a positive effect of disclosure; note that this result directly contradicts the speculative claims made in the op-ed referenced on p.
-1. In a working paper, we show that public financing has a negative effect on gubernatorial election turnout in the post-Buckley era, though not when the entire period under study (1950-2000) is considered (Primo and Milyo 2006b).
-These counterintuitive findings may be due to the fact that the promise of reform typically fails to match the reality.
+First, the best evidence suggests that existing public funding programs have a non-positive impact on citizen perceptions of government.
+For example, in a recent article in the Election Law Journal, after significant statistical analysis, we find a modest negative effect of these programs on traditional measures of public confidence in the democratic process.17 Moreover, we find a positive effect of simple disclosure requirements on the same; this directly contradicts the speculative claims made by many reformers.18 This counterintuitive finding (at least for some) regarding public financing and public trust in government may be due to the fact that the promise of more complex reforms is rarely realized in practice.

-Second, we show that public financing has no impact on competitiveness in gubernatorial elections, nor does it confer an advantage to one party or another (Primo, Milyo, and Groseclose 2006).
-This finding was part of an analysis of 370 gubernatorial races from 1978 to 2004.
-We argue that results like these are more powerful than those articulated via anecdotes or single cases.
-Other scholars (e.g., Donnay and Ramsden
+Second, in a recent study with Tim Groseclose, we show that public financing has no impact on competitiveness in gubernatorial elections, nor does it confer an advantage to one party or another.19 This finding emerged from our analysis of 370 gubernatorial races from 1978 to 2004 and are based on a comprehensive and rigorous statistical analysis.
+As such, our findings are more powerful than those found in earlier studies that are based upon anecdotal evidence, or simple case studies of the experience of a handful of states (or a single state).20